 Commercial Sources - Market research organizations provide, industry-specific and in-depth market research you can buy

 Internal Sources - If you do a bit of digging, you might realize the data had already been available somewhere in your organization all along.
-Say you own an eCommerce solution service and you need stats about the competition on options.
+Say you own an eCommerce solution service and you need stats about the competition on Amazon selling options.
 You might find a certain content already has that data.

 Make sure the source is reliable